The conference that offers something for your whole team!

 Do you want to get practical ideas, inspiration and advice without all the fluff and jargon?

-Tonic Conference is like an annual check-up for non-profit organisations and is full of practical ideas for becoming stronger, smarter and better equipped.
-If you want ideas and information about fundraising, volunteer management, governance or non-profit marketing, Tonic Conference is your one-stop shop.
+Tonic Conference is an annual check-up for non-profit organisations and is full of practical ideas for becoming stronger, smarter and better equipped.
+If you’ve never been to Tonic Conference before, this is the year to check it out.
 Truly practical workshops delivered by people who really know their stuff.

 Spaces are limited and we do sell out.
 Register early to secure your space.

 Thursday 7th – Friday 8th November 2019

 Holiday Inn Auckland Airport, 2 Ascot Road, Mangere

 Early Bird Registration (prior to 1st August) $390 per person